lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 ### Instructor office hours

-My office hours are Monday and Wednesday 9:30-10:30am and Thursday 10-11am in Barnard 359 or via Discord.
+My office hours are TBD

+or via Discord.
 You can also contact me on Discord to set up a different meeting time.
 You can find office hours for all CS faculty [here](https://www.cs.montana.edu/office-hours.html).

 ### SmartyCats